Placement Test Preparation FAQs

-- All traditional age students (20 and younger) are required to complete placement to attend New Student Orienation and register for classes, www.oakton.edu/orientation.
+- All traditional age students (20 and younger) are required to complete placement prior to attending New Student Orienation and before registering for classes, www.oakton.edu/orientation.

 If you want to prepare for the tests (and we highly encourage it!) the Learning Center has made preparation packets to view, download, and print!

 What should I bring when I come to take my tests?
 You must bring photo identification such as a current official photo ID issued by a school, employer, or city/state/government agency (such as a driver's license or passport) on which your name and current photo appear.
 You may bring your own pen, pencil, and translation dictionary for the writing test and a calculator for the math test.
 Be sure you know your Oakton ID number.

 What should I not bring when I come to take my tests?
 The Testing Center provides all the test materials you will need, including a calculator that can be used on the math test.
 Pagers, mobile phones, electronic or printed dictionaries, food, drinks, and children are not permitted in the testing room.
 Children may not be left unattended on campus.

 When will I get my test results?
 You will receive your math and reading results immediately after the test.
 Writing test results will be available within three to five business days after the test.
 You may access your results through MyOakton, Student Services, Registration Status/Placement tests.
 You can also pick up your results in the Advising Services, Room 1860 (Des Plaines) or A105 (Skokie).